ietf-wg-dnsop/draft-ietf-dnsop-qdcount-is-one/draft-ietf-dnsop-qdcount-is-one.md

 --- abstract

-This document clarifies the allowable values of the QDCOUNT parameter in DNS messages with OPCODE = 0 (QUERY) and specifies the required behaviour when values that are not allowed are encountered.
+This document updates RFC 1035 by clarifying the allowable values of the QDCOUNT parameter in DNS messages with OPCODE = 0 (QUERY) and specifies the required behaviour when values that are not allowed are encountered.

 --- middle